 - Marine Stewardship Council Fisheries Standard

-FIPs must provide evidence of progress on actions in the workplan as well as outcomes achieved by the FIP.
+FIPs must provide evidence of progress on actions in the workplan and, if needed, additional evidence for changes in indicator scores.

 Evidence for Action Progress